priomachakraborty30-ux/Operations-SCM-Project/README.md

 # Operations-SCM-Project
 Developed an end-to-end Power BI dashboard analyzing profitability across inventory, logistics, and sales operations.
 Identified profit leakage driven by logistics costs and forecasting inefficiencies using DAX-based financial modeling.

-1. Project Title
+1. Project Title:
 End-to-End Supply Chain Analytics: Inventory, Logistics & Profitability | Power BI

-2. Purpose
+2. Purpose:
 This Power BI dashboard provides a comprehensive, data-driven analysis of Sportswear Brand’s supply chain performance.
 Built as part of a supply chain transformation case study, the dashboard is designed to help operations managers, and analysts identify inefficiencies and opportunities across different sectors:
 •	Inventory Analysis —
 Understand the current state of stock levels, identify overstocked or understocked SKUs across different categories, and evaluate the effect of wrong forecasting upon working capital.
 It also showcases key matrices of inventory like WAPE, COGS, DOH, ITR and Total Holding Cost (~2%) due to over estimation.